legardiner/tweetclassifier/README.md

 ### Success Criteria
 An accuracy of at least 85% to measure the performance of the text classifier and demonstrate the effectiveness of the web application.

+The Pivotal Tracker associated with the project can be viewed (here)[https://www.pivotaltracker.com/n/projects/2143919]

 ## Getting Started

 ### Set Up Your Virtual Environment